amfoss/praveshan/README.md

 1. Oswald and Weenie want their picture to be hanged on the wall but the photogragher is mad; he gave them a manipulated image.
 Can you hellp them correcting the image for them.
 Also they want a b&w image.
 So, make sure you keep happy by doing the changes.
 I know you are awesome and kindly help them - *Good Karma*. :)

+You can get the image by running the below command.

 ```bash
 $ curl -o oswald.png https://github.com/amfoss-freshers-test/test/blob/gh-pages/assets/oswald.png
 ```